What is sublimation?

 When It Might Not Be the Best Fit

-• Best suited for polyester, not cotton
+• Best suited for polyester, so not cotton

 • Some products require specific coatings